 Your optician or eye surgeon will advice you which option is right for you.
 LASIK is generally best for patients who have thicker corneal tissue to work with, and some people can achieve 20/20 vision with this kind of surgery.
 Most patients find that they have a virtually pain-free recovery with this procedure, and their vision goes back to normal quite quickly after treatment.
 Of course, LASIK surgery won’t be appropriate for everyone.
 People with thinner corneas will not get results that are as effective, and it’s possible for the corneal flap to dislodge when exposed to trauma.

-Candidates suited to LASEK, on the other hand are generally those with thinner corneal tissue, and people who simply wouldn’t be suited to LASIK procedures.
+Candidates for LASEK, are generally those with thinner corneal tissue, and people who simply wouldn’t be suited to LASIK procedures.
 There are many benefits to LASEK surgery, including a lower risk of hazy vision after the procedure.
-Additionally, there are fewer risks involved with corneal flaps following a LASEK procedure.
+There are fewer risks involved with corneal flaps following a LASEK procedure.

 When you’ve made the decision whether LASIK or LASEK is right for you, make sure you speak to your surgeon about your thoughts and listen carefully to their input.